BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-12-17 : add a screen to visualize data with filter, sort and limit.
 - 2023-12-15 : fix import CSV, add some doc on how it works.
 Also improve admin backup part.
 - 2023-12-10 : add optional backup saves with Google Drive API.
 Also add context with timeout everywhere and simplify DB open.
 - 2023-11-20 : add var env for the executable file path + change port used